jcm081/Binge/README.md

 # Binge
-A movie watchlist like none
+A movie watchlist like none other